 Bear markets vary greatly in both frequency and duration, depending on a host of factors including the strength of the economy, government policy, and market sentiment.

-Frequency of Bear Markets
+Frequency of Bear Markets | Duration of Bear Markets |

 Bear markets are unpredictable and can occur at any time.
 Economic downturns, such as recessions, geopolitical crises, and paradigm shifts in the economy can all trigger bear markets.
 Government intervention, like changes in tax rates or the federal funds rate, can also prompt bear markets.
-They can occur in overall markets or indexes like the S&P 500, as well as in individual securities or commodities.
+They can occur in overall markets or indexes like the S&P 500, as well as in individual securities or commodities. | Bear markets can last for multiple years or just several weeks, depending on the severity of the economic conditions that triggered them.
+In some extreme cases, such as secular bear markets, they can last from 10 to 20 years.
+It’s also important to note that bear markets should not be confused with corrections, which are short-term trends lasting less than two months. |

 Impact of Bear Markets